Colin Ridgway

-Colin Edwin Ridgway (19 February 1937 – 13 May 1993) was an American football punter distinguished as being the first Australian to play in the National Football League.
+Colin Edwin Ridgway (19 February 1937 – 13 May 1993) was an American football punter distinguished as being the first Australian to play in the National Football League (NFL).
 He also competed in the high jump at the 1956 Summer Olympics.

 Early years

 In Aussie rules, Ridgway played U19s for Carlton and then in their reserves in 1955.

 He was a high jumper who competed at the 1956 Olympic Games (where he was the youngest high jumper) and the 1958 Commonwealth Games for Australia.
 He had also competed in the Australian Open Track and Field Championships from 1955/56 to 1959/60.
 Ridgway failed to make the 1960 Australian Olympic team and so accepted an offer of a track and field scholarship to Lamar Tech (now Lamar University).
 In 1961, he became the first Commonwealth athlete to clear 7 foot in the high jump.

 Professional career

 Even though he had never played an official American football game, he was discovered by the Dallas Cowboys and signed as an undrafted free agent to their 1965 team.
 During the preseason, he played a key role in the beating of the Green Bay Packers.
 He started the year on the taxi squad, before being promoted to the regular roster on 3 November.

 It turned out that the running drop-kicks that were commonly used at that time in Aussie rules did not translate well into the American game.
-He was waived on 24 August 1966, and at the request of the Cowboys, he accepted to play with the Savannah, Georgia, team of the North American Football League, in order to gain more experience.
+On 24 August 1966, he was waived and at the request of the Cowboys, he accepted to play with the Savannah Chiefs of the North American Football League, in order to gain more experience.
+During the 1966 NAFL season, he was also a member of the Knoxville SOK and the Dallas County Rockets.